 Key Points

-The objective of the MHSS Release & Configuration Management Approach and Plan is to ensure that there is coverage for the planning, scheduling and governance of MHSS Releases into the Test Environments that are under the management of the MHSS Programme.
+The objective of the MHSS Release Management & Configuration Management Approach and Plan is to ensure that there is coverage for the planning, scheduling and governance of MHSS Releases into the test environments provided by the Central Parties (DCC, Electralink, Elexon, Recco, St. Clements, DIP Provider) that are required in order to support MHHS Programme Testing.
+The environments remain under the governance and control of the respective Central Parties, however Releases to those environments are required to conform to the MHHS Programme Release Management Approach.

-The Release & Configuration Management service covers changes to the infrastructure and environments (including data) onto which the MHSS Programme software is deployed in order to ensure that the configuration of the overall solution is in a known state for the test execution phases of the MHSS Programme.
+The Release & Configuration Management service covers changes to the infrastructure and environments (including data) onto which the MHHS Programme software is deployed in order to ensure that the configuration of the overall solution is in a known state for the test execution phases of the MHSS Programme.

+The primary document audience is Central Parties as they are the parties that need to undertake activity to deploy a Release.
+The Programme Participants are 'accessors' of a Release rather than a party that implements a Release.

-The process and mechanisms within this document fully support the underlying principles described in [REF-01] MHHS E2E Testing & Integration Strategy and in [REF-08] MHHS-DEL618 Environments Approach & Plan.
+The process and mechanisms within this document fully support the underlying principles described in [REF-01] MHHS E2E Testing & Integration Strategy and in [REF-08] MHHS-DEL618 - Environment Approach Plan v2.2.docx

 Assumptions and Caveats